NAAE’s Queensland Election Statement

 Key issues that need to be addressed include:

-• The application of a inter-subject scaling (managed by Queensland Tertiary Admissions Centre – QTAC) seriously scales arts results downwards, so that students perceive they are being disadvantaged by choosing to study an arts subject in senior schooling.
+The application of an inter-subject scaling (managed by Queensland Tertiary Admissions Centre – QTAC) seriously scales arts results downwards, so that students perceive they are being disadvantaged by choosing to study an arts subject in senior schooling.

 We are calling for:

-• An independent review of the QCAA’s Senior Arts Syllabus and related processes and QTAC’s intersubject scaling for all senior subjects in Queensland.
+An independent review of QTAC’s intersubject scaling for all senior subjects in Queensland.